wangyanmeng/FedTAN/data/README.md

+#Data
-CIFAR-10 datasets will be downloaded automatically by the torchvision package.
+CIFAR-10 dataset will be downloaded automatically by the torchvision package.